p2panda/handbook/website/docs/02-organising-data/queries.md

 #### `publishEntry`

 - publishes the entry supplied with the request
-  - the entry is validated by the receiving node and persisted in a database
+  - the entry is validated by the receiving node and persisted in a database. the data gets validated by checking if:
+    - the entry adheres to the [bamboo specification][bamboo] and has a valid signature and log integrity
+    - the operation adheres to the [operation specification][operations]
+    - the operation is linked to the entry with a correct payload hash and size
   - the operation may be materialised on the node resulting in a new document view
 - returns entry arguments required for publishing the next entry for the same document, similar to `nextEntryArgs`
 - returns an error when the bamboo log, signature or document integrity could not be verified, the operation was malformed or schema not fullfilled